Smoothed Separable Nonnegative Matrix Factorization: Numerical experiments

 That is, $x_3$ and $x_4$ are not pure-pixel but are almost pure.
 Let us further assume $N$ to follow a centered Gaussian law.
 If $\epsilon = 0$ (noiseless mixing), the best estimation of $W(:,1)$ (resp. $W(:,2)$) from $X$ is to extract $X(:,1)$ (resp. $X(:,2)$), yielding a perfect estimation.
 On the other hand, if $\epsilon$ is large relatively to the distance of $W(:,1)$ and $W(:,2)$, it is better to choose as an estimate of $W(:,1)$ (resp. $W(:,2)$) the average -- or median -- of $X(:,1)$ and $X(:,3)$ (resp. $X(:,2)$ and $X(:,4)$), as the noise power is then divided by two.

 In \cref{fig:xpsynth4}, we compare SVCA and SSPA equipped with either the median or the mean aggregation, for fixed data setup and when $p$ varies.
-The reverse bell curve shows that the performance of the algorithms improves gradually as $p$ grows, until it reaches an optimal value, after which the performance gradually worsen.
+The reverse bell curve shows that the performance of the algorithms improves gradually as $p$ grows, until it reaches an optimal value, after which the performance gradually worsens.
 We observe that the algorithms equipped with the median are more robust to an overestimation of $p$, but with the mean they are slightly better for smaller $p$.
 However the difference is small; this is expected as this synthetic data is generated with centered Gaussian noise, and as such the mean is expected to give the best estimation when $p$ is well chosen.
-Note that the results would be different with different kind of noises, and the median could for instance be better with sparse noises.
-The difference is more obvious in hyperspectral images, see \cref{sec:xphsu,fig:xphsu2}.
+The difference is more obvious in hyperspectral images, for which the median aggregation always performs better than the mean aggregation; see \cref{sec:xphsu,fig:xphsu2}.